 - In order to receive a CAS from The University of Law, all of the steps below must be completed in the correct order.

 - You can track the progress of your CAS request by logging into the Applicant Portal.
 Once you have logged into the portal, select Your Applications and then Right to Study.

-- It can take some time to complete all of the steps below and so you must submit your Visa Requirements Form and documents as soon as possible.
+- It can take some time to complete all of the steps below and so you must submit your CAS Request Form and documents as soon as possible.
 We cannot issue any student a CAS until we have carried out all the checks required by the Home Office.

-You will receive an email with a link to the Visa Requirements Form when you accept your offer to study with us.
-Please make sure that you complete the Visa Requirements Form in full and provide all the required documents or your CAS request will not be processed.
+You will receive an email with a link to the CAS Request Form when you accept your offer to study with us.
+Please make sure that you complete the CAS Request Form in full and provide all the required documents or your CAS request will not be processed.

-You must submit copies of the following documents with your Visa Requirements Form:
+You must submit copies of the following documents with your CAS Request Form: